jerdog/talk-demystifying-cicd/PITCHME.md

 Note:
-Now, continuous delivery is basically automation that helps us with releasing our software faster.
-Actually, in most occasions smarter, and it's also ensuring that we are lowering risks to our release processes.
-The code and the software being released should be, it should be at a higher quality.
-And then by using these continuous delivery mechanisms you're actually lowering your costs.
-You're lowering the cost for time for your developers.
-You should be lowering your costs for actual billable items such as, time spent delivering software to multiple infrastructures.
-Could be that you're delivering software to staging.
-Could be delivering software to maybe a QA type of environment.
-And then you're also lowering costs to delivering software to your production level infrastructures.
+Now, continuous delivery is basically automation, or the overall chain of processes generally called a "pipeline", that helps us with releasing our software faster by automatically getting source code changes and running them through building, testing, packaging, and other related operations to produce a release.
+The goals of CD in producing software releases are generally automation, efficiency, reliability, reproducibility, and verification of quality (through continuous testing).
+In most cases it also means you are delivering smarter and lowering risks to your release processes.
+The code and the software being released should be at a higher quality, and by using these continuous delivery mechanisms you're actually lowering your costs for time for your developers, your costs for actual billable items such as time spent delivering software to multiple infrastructures like staging, QA, and production.

 ---
 @snap[midpoint]